YottaDB/YDBDoc/ProgGuide/isv.rst

 * ZPRINT and $TEXT() of the routines in a shared library, read source file path from the header of the loaded routine.
 If the image does not contain the routine, an auto-ZLINK is initiated.
 If the source file path recorded in the routine header when the module was compiled cannot be located, ZPRINT and $TEXT() initiate a search from the beginning of $ZROUTINES, skipping over the shared library file specifications.
 If the located source does not match the code in image (checked via checksum), ZPRINT generates an object-source mismatch status and $TEXT() returns a null string.
 * ZEDIT, when searching $ZROUTINES, skips shared libraries like explicit ZLINK for the same reasons. $ZSOURCE ISV is implicitly set to the appropriate source file.

-For example, if libshare.so is built with foo.o compiled from ./shrsrc/foo.m, the following commands specify that YottaDB/GT.M should search the library ./libshare.so for symbol foo when do ^foo is encountered.
+For example, if libshare.so is built with foo.o compiled from ./shrsrc/foo.m, the following commands specify that YottaDB should search the library ./libshare.so for symbol foo when do ^foo is encountered.

 .. parsed-literal::
-   GTM>SET $ZROUTINES="./libshare.so ./obj(./shrsrc)"
+   YDB>SET $ZROUTINES="./libshare.so ./obj(./shrsrc)"
-   GTM>DO ^foo;auto-ZLINK foo - shared
+   YDB>DO ^foo;auto-ZLINK foo - shared
-   GTM>ZEDIT "foo";edit ./shrsrc/foo.m
+   YDB>ZEDIT "foo";edit ./shrsrc/foo.m
-   GTM>W $ZSOURCE,!;prints foo
+   YDB>W $ZSOURCE,!;prints foo
-   GTM>ZPRINT +0^foo;issues a source-object mismatch status TXTSRCMAT error message GTM>ZLINK "foo";re-compile ./shrsrc/foo.m to generate ./obj/foo.o.
+   YDB>ZPRINT +0^foo;issues a source-object mismatch status TXTSRCMAT error message YDB>ZLINK "foo";re-compile ./shrsrc/foo.m to generate ./obj/foo.o.
-   GTM>W $TEXT(+0^foo);prints foo
+   YDB>W $TEXT(+0^foo);prints foo

 Note that ZPRINT reports an error, as foo.m does not match the routine already linked into image.
 Also note that, to recompile and re-link the ZEDITed foo.m, its source directory needs to be attached to the object directory [./obj] in $ZROUTINES.
 The example assumes the shared library (libshare.so) has been built using shell commands.
-For the procedure to build a shared library from a list of YottaDB/GT.M generated object (.o) files, see “Linking YottaDB/GT.M Shared Images”.
+For the procedure to build a shared library from a list of YottaDB generated object (.o) files, see “Linking YottaDB Shared Images”.

-**Linking YottaDB/GT.M Shared Images**
+**Linking YottaDB Shared Images**

-Following are the steps (UNIX system commands, and YottaDB/GT.M commands) that need to be taken to use YottaDB/GT.M shared image linking with $ZROUTINES.
+Following are the steps (UNIX system commands, and YottaDB commands) that need to be taken to use YottaDB shared image linking with $ZROUTINES.

 * *Compile source (.m) files to object (.o) files*

-In order to share M routines, YottaDB/GT.M generates objects (.o) with position independent code, a primary requirement for shared libraries, done automatically by YottaDB/GT.M V4.4-000 and later releases.
+In order to share M routines, YottaDB generates objects (.o) with position independent code, a primary requirement for shared libraries, done automatically by YottaDB V4.4-000 and later releases.
 No change to the compiling procedures is needed.
 However, any objects generated by a previous release must be recompiled.

 * *Create a shared library from object (.o) files*